event field that identifies which lifecycle event fired. Treat the body as a discriminated union and branch on that field.

 Discriminator.
 One of

-session.ended, call.ended, session.finalized.The Pathors session ID.
+session.ended, call.ended, session.finalized, recording.ready.The Pathors session ID.

 ISO 8601 timestamp of when the event was emitted.